Sfeng666/SV_analyses/README.md

-# Perform Structural Variation analyses
+# Perform Structural Variation analyses for pool-seq data

 ----
 This program detect CNV and inversions in natural populations of *Drosophila suzukii* from pool-seq WGS data.